talmeym/regurgitator-extensions/README.md

 ## steps

-regurgitator-extensions provides the following steps / constructs:
+regurgitator-extensions provides the following steps:
 - ``json-parameter`` create a parameter, extracting its value using json-path
+- ``xml-parameter`` create a parameter, extracting its value using xpath

+## constructs

+regurgitator-extensions provides the following constructs:
 - ``json-path-processor`` process a parameter value, extracting from it using json-path
-- ``xml-parameter`` create a parameter, extracting its value using xpath
 - ``xpath-processor`` process a parameter value, extracting from it using xpath
 - ``freemarker-builder`` build a parameter value using a freemarker template
 - ``freemarker-processor`` process a parameter value, formatting the value using a freemarker template